toniogn/aptoide_scraper/README.md

 ## Introduction

-Aptoide Scraper is a demonstration web service dedicated to scrap some information about aptoide applications by just copy-pasting it's url `https://app_to_scrap.en.aptoide.com/app` into an url field and clicking on the scrap button to let the magic happens.
+Aptoide Scraper is a demonstration web service dedicated to scrap some information about aptoide applications by just copy-pasting its url `https://app_to_scrap.en.aptoide.com/app` into an url field and clicking on the scrap button to let the magic happens.

 > The application has been developped with django as web-service framework, requests for http requesting and beautiful soup for http response scraping with html5lib for html parsing.

----

 ## Code Base